Alfresco/alfresco-identity-service/docs/config/saml-with-ldap-roles-example.md

 # Configuring the Alfresco Identity Service with SAML for Authn and LDAP for Roles

-In some cases there may be a need for the Identity Service to delegate authentication to a SAML IdP which does not have the ability to return role information in the SAML assertion, and can instead retrieve that role information from an LDAP provider.
+In some cases there may be a need for the Identity Service to delegate authentication to a SAML IdP which does not have the ability to return role information in the SAML assertion, and should instead retrieve that role information from an LDAP provider.

 The following can serve as a high-level guide which can be combined with sections from the more specific OpenLDAP and PingFederate examples or adapted to other environments.